 A cloud package will require a consistent and reliable internet connection to allow you to access your data, whether that’s via a laptop, desktop or mobile device.

 If you or your staff are heavy mobile users or spend a lot of time away from the office, it might be important to have access to live data on the move.
-Check if potential vendors offer a cloud accounting package or a mobile app for their on-premise accounting package.

 While cloud is fantastic for accessing your accounts from any location, it is important to factor in the ability to and cost of providing suitable broadband access or mobile devices for users.